Thomas Hobbes: Leviathan

-In such states, people fear death and lack both the things necessary to comfortable living, and the hope of being able to obtain them.
+In such states, people fear death and lack both the things necessary for comfortable living, and the hope of being able to obtain them.
 So, in order to avoid it, people accede to a social contract and establish a civil society.
 According to Hobbes, society is a population and a sovereign authority, to whom all individuals in that society cede some right for the sake of protection.
 Power exercised by this authority cannot be resisted, because the protector's sovereign power derives from individuals' surrendering their own sovereign power for protection.
 The individuals are thereby the authors of all decisions made by the sovereign: "he that complaineth of injury from his sovereign complaineth that whereof he himself is the author, and therefore ought not to accuse any man but himself, no nor himself of injury because to do injury to one's self is impossible".
 There is no doctrine of separation of powers in Hobbes's discussion.
 He argues that any division of authority would lead to internal strife, jeopardizing the stability provided by an absolute sovereign.
 According to Hobbes, the sovereign must control civil, military, judicial and ecclesiastical powers, even the words.